Growing lettuce from seed is simple, and so rewarding. In this post, I will show you exactly when and how to plant lettuce seeds for the best results.

 To germinate lettuce seeds faster, try soaking them for 12-24 hours before planting.
 Also, keep the soil cool, and give them plenty of light right from the start.

-Otherwise, if you just need a little refresher, then you should download my Starting Seeds Indoors eBook for the perfect quick start guide.
+Or, if you just need a refresher, then my Starting Seeds Indoors eBook is for you!
+It’s a quick-start guide that will get you planting seeds in no time.

 Share your tips for planting lettuce seeds in the comments below.